top of page

 Calculator

-When selling your property, you will incur certain selling expenses, which should be taken into consideration, to avoid any last minute surprises.
-Perhaps, the largest expense will be the broker's commission, which is negotiable between you and the broker.
-The other selling expenses are also occasionally negotiable, between the seller and the buyer.
+When selling your property you will incur certain selling expenses, which should be taken into consideration to avoid any last minute surprises.
+Perhaps, the largest expense most sellers overlook is crediting the buyer for the taxes due,if they seller later in the year.
+Typically, the second expense will be the broker's commission, which is negotiable between you and the broker.
+Other selling expenses are also occasionally negotiable, between the seller and the buyer.
 You'll learn below, what you can negotiate with brokers and buyers, so you have a better broader understanding of your options and the pros and cons of each.

 Broker's Fees